PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 // ... snip ...
 ```

-Again you'll see I used `// ... snip ...` to show that I am focusing on the `main` function, I did NOT delete `yes()`!
-I am simply focusing on the relevant parts of the code, without having to show you everything (plus you already know what the `yes` function looks like/does, so there is no need to repeat myself!)
+(Again you'll see I used `// ... snip ...` to show that I am focusing on the `main` function, I did NOT delete `yes()`!
+I am simply focusing on the relevant parts of the code, without having to show you everything (plus you already know what the `yes` function looks like/does, so there is no need to repeat myself!))

+We run/use the `yes` function inside of `if (yes() == true)`.
+This will make the code inside of `yes` run, and then give us backa `true` or `false`.
+I think you can figure out what the rest of the code is doing.

-This is often called "abstraction", which is where we write some code to do something for us once, and then don't have to worry about how it works, but just use it later.
+This is often called "abstraction", which is where we (or someone else) writes some code to do a common task, and then after that we can just use it without having to worry about how `yes` works (I am just teaching you the terminology here since someone you talk to will inevitably use it).

 You'll notice that I forgot to add a function hint above main!
 Go ahead and add a function hint for `yes` above main.